mariferrvargas/app_sensor/README.md

-# flutter_application
+# flutter_Bluetooth_application

-A new Flutter project.
+A new Flutter project that connects the sensor send by an HC-05 module with Arduino right into a display interface in Flutter.